rubenmoor/TutorialMPBasics/README.md

 But a comprehensive documentation that explains what's going on and offers ways of understanding is still missing.
 Let's start and fill the gap.

-## A session has lifecycle, from being created to being destroyed, and other players can join
+## A session has a lifecycle, from being created to being destroyed, and other players can join

 When talking about sessions, we are leaving split/shared screen behind.
 Usually, in the session tutorials, it is assumed that there is only one local player (index 0).